-It seems that personal branding became a kind of hype recently.
-As with all such contemporary hypes one should know in advance that all kinds of quick fix / ready made solution providers will attract attention for it is in a nature of man to seek solutions that request as low pain as possible.
+As with all such contemporary hypes, one should know in advance that all kinds of quick-fix / ready-made solution providers will attract attention for it is in a nature of man to seek solutions that request as little effort as possible.

-But one has to take in account that if anything, personal branding is painful and requests clear mind, discipline in explicit identity definition and lifetime perseverance.
+But one has to take into account that if anything, personal branding is painful and requests a clear mind, discipline in explicit identity definition and lifetime perseverance.

-So the purpose of this post is to attach to already explained procedure one additional hint not really covered in the book.
-The hint has nothing to do with branding on first sight, but…
+The purpose of this post is to attach to the already explained procedure one additional hint that the book did not address.
+The tip has nothing to do with branding on first sight, but…

-It is in nature of human, that means memetic reality, that all that exists gets supported by three pillars.
-One can find those that argue that those three pillars support whole reality, but for this purpose I will refrain to enter question of reality outside memetic reality – meaning the symbolic reality specific and confined only to humans.
+It is in nature of human, memetic, reality that all that exists gets supported by three pillars.
+One could argue that those three pillars support whole existence.
+Still, for this post, I will refrain from entering the question of reality outside memetic reality – meaning the symbolic reality specific and confined only to humans.

-The intriguing part of those three pillars is, that each one is defined through other two.
-Take wisdom for example.
+Take wisdom, for example.
 Wisdom without power and beauty is intelligence.
 It is not enough to be intelligent, as we all know.
-Wisdom comes only when intelligence is balanced with power and beauty.
-We know intuitively that intelligent man that has no power is futile in fact.
+Wisdom comes only when intelligence is balanced by power and beauty.
+We intuitively know that intelligent man that has no power is futile in fact.
 As much as if something is constructed with all intelligence and power, but lacks beauty, then such a thing, like a building, or a car or any human action can bring no added value since it is sooner or later rejected.

 Same goes for power.
-Power that is not infringed by wisdom is destructive.
-Power that is not infringed is potential power; and potential power without control brings damage by definition.
-All great architects but as well scientists found out sooner or later that they can not avoid beauty when trying to construct something powerful.
-Beauty is not added after, but is integral part of added value producer like man.
+A power that is not infringed by wisdom is destructive.
+A power that is not infringed is potential power, and potential power without control brings damage by definition.
+All great architects and scientists as well found out sooner or later that they can not avoid beauty when trying to construct something powerful.
+Beauty is not added after but is an integral part of added value producer like a man.

 So what is here the lesson for personal branding?
-One that wants to develop personal brand has to think over all three pillars that support his brand.
-He has to evaluate by himself or with external help where his specific personal wisdom, power and beauty lie and especially how are they balanced.
-Based on analysis one should the focus on that pillar that is the weakest one.
+One that wants to develop a personal brand has to think over all three pillars that support his brand.
+He has to evaluate by himself or with external help where his specific own wisdom, power and beauty lie and especially how are they balanced.
+Based on the analysis, one should focus on that pillar that is the weakest one.